deephdc/semseg_vaihingen/README.md

 ### Data preprocessing

 The first step to train the neural network is to put the training file `vaihingen_train.hdf5` and the validation file `vaihingen_val.hdf5` into `./semseg_vaihingen/data`.
 More information about how to acquire the vaihingen dataset can be found [here](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html).

+A script that converts raw data into hdf5 file is also provided.

 ### Train the classifier